 To date, the comparative approach taken in most research on infant development has been subject to a number of limitations such as the lack (with few exceptions39,41) of naturalistic settings and of direct comparisons of the development of spontaneous mother-infant communication in human and non-human species.
-A novel comparative-developmental approach using naturalistic settings and comparable methods and measures might be particularly valuable for highlighting any differences, as well as similarities, in parenting and developmental processes in primates, and for tracing the evolutionary roots of parenting behaviour.
+A novel comparative-developmental approach using naturalistic settings and comparable measures might be particularly valuable for highlighting any differences, as well as similarities, in parenting and developmental processes in primates, and for tracing the evolutionary roots of parenting behaviour.

-The goal of the current study was to investigate, from an evolutionary and comparative perspective, whether the development and the organization of early infant communicative and affective behaviour, and the form of maternal responsiveness that we had identified in a population of human mother-infant interactions also applied to a group of rhesus macaques (Macaca mulatta).
+The goal of the current study was to investigate, from an evolutionary and comparative perspective, whether the development and the organization of early infant communicative and affective behaviour, and the form of maternal responsiveness that we had identified in a population of British human mother-infant interactions also applied to a group of rhesus macaques (Macaca mulatta).
 In particular, we aimed to address three main research questions:

 Whether the form and structure of infant social expressiveness and of maternal responsiveness was the same in the rhesus macaques as it was in the human sample we studied – that is, whether the two groups showed comparable behaviours that entail the same patterns of relationship to each other;